AndyShiue/Ende-readme/README.md

       Literals of floats would be similar to ones of integers, e.g. `2.71828f32`.

 2. Applications of binary operators:
-   There will only be binary operators instead of unary of trinary ones, also because that's enough of illustrative purposes.
+   There will only be binary operators instead of unary or trinary ones, also because that's enough of illustrative purposes.
    In actual implementations, operators of any fixity could be introduced.
    There could even be user-defined mixfix operators, but that's way beyond the scope of this article.